A Fast Algorithm for Computing Zigzag Representatives: Algorithm

-We provide implementation details for the algorithm presented in Section~\ref{sec:alg-oview}.
+We provide full details for the algorithm presented above.
 For a column $c$ of the matrices maintained, we denote the pivot of $c$ as $\pivot(c)$.
-Also, in our algorithm, each simplex $\fsimp_i$ added in $\Fcal$ is assigned an {\tt id} $i$.
-This means that a simplex has a new {\tt id} when it is added again after being deleted.
+Also, in our algorithm, each simplex $\fsimp_i$ added in $\Fcal$ is assigned an {\tt ID} $i$.
+This means that a simplex has a new {\tt ID} when it is added again after being deleted.
 We then present the details for the different cases.

-\subsection{Forward $K_i\inctosp{\fsimp_{i}}K_{i+1}$}
+\subsubsection{Forward $K_i\inctosp{\fsimp_{i}}K_{i+1}$}